francescovenica/sample-app/PART-2.md

 export default SignUp;
 ```

+in this code we:

+- initialise Apollo
-in this code we initialise Apollo, we grab the authorization token, we create a session token, we send the mutation with the auth token, we create the cookie and then we return back the account and session object, these will be stored in the React context.
-If you look in the repo the `createAccount` mutation check if we already have a user with this email, if we have it we just return it without create anything.
-I'm sure you are trying to understand what `CreateAccountMutation`, `CreateAccountMutationVariables` and `CreateAccountDocument` are, these are 2 types and one GraphQl query autogenerated by Codegen, this tool is a very powerful tool that parse all the file searching for graphql mutation/queries and create types/hooks for all the mutation/queries, we can then use the in React, if you are interested you can give have a look to the `codegen.yml` file and the `generate` script in the package.json.
+- grab the authorization token
+- we create a session token
+- we send the mutation with the auth token to create the user
+- we create the cookie and then we return back the account and the session object that will be stored in the React context.

+I'm sure you are trying to understand what `CreateAccountMutation`, `CreateAccountMutationVariables` and `CreateAccountDocument` are, these are 2 types and one GraphQl mutation autogenerated by Codegen, Codegen is a very powerful tool that parse all the files searching for graphql mutation/queries and create types/hooks for all of them, it also validate all the queries/mutation against the GraphQL schema, we can then use these in React, if you are interested you can give have a look to the `codegen.yml` file and the `generate` script in the package.json.

+If you check the repo you will see a very similar endpoint for signin, the only difference is that instead of sending the mutation to create an account we just fetch it.

+In this example we are not handling the case where the createAccount mutation fails, in that case we have an account in Firebase but not in our db so you will not be able to login, we can fix this in different ways but I'll let you think how we can fix it, maybe you can write your solution in the comments :)

-We can now create a form in the home page and create our first user:
+We can now create a page with 2 forms, one for signin and one for signup:

 ```
 const HomeContainer = () => {